Updated: Jul 11

-If CBD alone doesn’t work and you are in a state where medical or recreational marijuana is legal, talk to your doctor about taking CBD with a very low-dose THC product.
-Be aware that THC, even at low levels, may get you high, creating #cognitive, motor, and #balance issues.
-Try THC-containing products at home or at night first, so you can sleep off any unwanted effects.
+If CBD alone doesn't work and you are in a state where medical or recreational marijuana is legal, talk to your doctor about taking CBD with a very low-dose THC product.
+Consider THC, even at low levels, may get you high, creating #cognitive, motor, and #balance issues.
+Try THC-containing products at home or at night first to sleep off any unwanted effects.

-After several weeks, if you don’t find relief with CBD alone or with a combination of CBD and very low #THC, CBD may not be right for you.
-If you experience any unwanted side effects when using a CBD product, immediately discontinue use and inform your doctor.
+If you experience any unwanted side effects when using a CBD product, immediately discontinue and inform your doctor.

 What to Look for When Shopping

 There is good reason to be a cautious shopper.
-CBD products are largely unregulated in the U.S. market.
-Independent testing has shown mislabeling and lack of #quality control.
-The biggest issues are the strength of CBD (significantly more or less than the label says), the presence of undeclared THC, and contamination with pesticides, metals, and solvents.
+CBD products are largely unregulated in the U.S. market, and independent testing has shown mislabeling and a lack of #quality control.
+The most significant issues are the strength of CBD (significantly more or less than the label says), the presence of undeclared THC, and contamination with pesticides, metals, and solvents.

 Look for products manufactured in the U.S. with ingredients grown domestically.
 Choose products made by companies that follow good manufacturing practices established by the FDA for pharmaceuticals or #dietary #supplements (a voluntary quality standard because CBD products are not federally regulated under either category) or required by the state where they are manufactured.